snovvcrash/round-robin-scheduler/README.md

 The implementation involves creating a shared library *libsched.so* (in Linux environment), linking it with a driver-program *test_lib.exec* and automation of the entire process above by writing a *Makefile*.

+You can vary the total number of jobs put to scheduling by changing the `PROCESS_NUMBER` constant in *sched.h*.

 ## How-to-build:

 For the purposes of this example, everything will happen in /home/username/foo.